ISU-HPC/ceres_singularity/ceres_singularity.md

   in your slurm script is useful when you have jupyter notebook in the container.
 Also removes some annoying warnings from your logs

 * In the examples above, everything was done within ${TMPDIR} which will be deleted at the end of the job.
-Make sure you copy the output to your project directory to save it
+Make sure you copy the output to your project directory to retain your work

 * Make sure you have